Movie tie-ins are a popular food marketing trick that can make you buy stupid things you just don't need and aren't good for you!

 • Cookies and Crackers: Nabisco Cheese Nips and Honey Maid grahams

-• Candy: Mike ‘n Ike, Tic Tacs, Haribo, Pez, Kinder, and a number of other smaller candy brands
+• Candy: Mike ‘n Ike, Tic Tacs, Haribo, Pez, Kinder, and several other smaller candy brands

 • Desserts and Baked Goods: Jell-O Minions Jigglers mold set, Hostess Twinkies, and “fruit” freezer bars